ebbmango/Neo4jCLIapp/README.md

 - **Finding all paths between two nodes.**

   Whenever the space between two nodes becomes too large, our current implementation of task 12 is virtually unable to query through it.
+Many alternative solutions have been tried and tested, but none has managed to produce satisfactory results. **One possible solution that has not been fully attempted consists of querying the paths bidirectionally and concurrently, combining the halfway-found intersections to assemble the full paths from the origin to the destination node.** Some attempts of replicating such functionality were made, to no avail.
+Since built-in support for these functionalities is available only in the enterprise edition of Neo4j, we were unable to duly implement them.

   As previosuly mentioned, a workaround has been provided to mitigate such shortcoming.
 However, since it consists of artificially delimiting the search space, we cannot be sure that all paths have indeed been returned, and as such it does not qualify as a fully-fledged successful implementation.

 - **Command line interface**